simonefagini/Fluo-for-Rhino/commands/README.md

 ## Useful Links
-- [Creating Rhino Commands Using Python](https://developer.rhino3d.com/en/guides/rhinopython/7/creating-rhino-commands-using-python/)  -  Rhino Developers official guide on how to create “real” Rhino commands from Python scripts
+- [Creating Rhino Commands Using Python](https://developer.rhino3d.com/en/guides/rhinopython/7/creating-rhino-commands-using-python/)  -  Rhino Developers official guide on how to create Rhino commands from Python scripts
 - [How to Use Scripts and Plugins](https://www.rhino3d.com/docs/guides/scripts-plugins/how-to-use/)  -  How to use scripts and plugin in Rhino
 - [Rhino Developer Page](https://developer.rhino3d.com/)  - Comprehensive list of Rhino for Developer Resources
 - [Rhino Command Template](/commands/template_cmd.py)  -  A template file to create a Rhino Command in Python